 NO. There is the false notion perpetrated by some popular websites and then echoed around social media that the FQ’s were failed chemotherapy drugs.
 The truth is, they were derivatives discovered by failed attempts to synthesize anti-malarials.
 The FQ’s were never initially developed to battle cancer, period!…..
 Read on.

 Nalidixic acid emerged as a very potent anti-bacterial agent.
 Never in G. Lesher’s papers does he mention their use for anti-cancer or anti-tumor agents, never!
 Their penchant for chemotherapeutic or anti-tumor effects were later discovered, much later, after knowledge about the FQ’s method of action was more fully understood and knowledge about DNA increased.
-When quinolone antibiotics emerged on the scene, science didn’t know much DNA, especially mitochondrial DNA, and how these drugs affected both.
+When quinolone antibiotics emerged on the scene, the science realm and G. Lesher didn’t know much DNA, especially mitochondrial DNA, and how these drugs affected both so negatively.

 Also, their method of action, via topoisomerase inhibition, is the same as certain other anti-cancer (chemotherapy) drugs.
 Thus, by default, this qualifies the FQ’s as anti-cancer or chemotherapeutic agents.
 These are strong agents that should never be given out haphazardly.
 Also, it is true that new anti-cancer drugs are being developed from the FQ’s.
 The fact is, if you have ever taken an FQ, you were given chemotherapy (anti-cancer), in every sense of the word.